Advancing equitable and sustainable solutions to global challenges

 Engaged Learning Requirements

-• GDEV 2105: Critical Global Citizenship: Preparing for Ethical Engagement (2 credits; Spring first year)
+• GDEV 2105: Preparing for Ethical Engagement (0.5 credits; Spring second year; previously 2 credits)

-• 8-week field-based engaged learning experience: Students may choose from a range of options for their eight-week experience, including independent internships, Cornell internship programs, study abroad programs, which include an internship experience as part of their curriculum, and more.
+• 8-week field-based internship: Students may choose from a range of options for their eight-week experience, including Cornell internships in domestic and international contexts, independent domestic internships, study abroad programs that include an internship experience as part of their curriculum, and more

 Read the full Engaged Learning Requirements and guidelines on how to identify and select your learning experience.